 Like many current truck drivers, Matt never envisioned joining the transportation industry.
 In 2007, the factory Matt was working in shut down, leaving him without a job.

-He considered becoming a diesel technician, but after the Canadian government wouldn’t fund his schooling, Matt was encouraged to give truck driving a chance.
+He considered becoming a diesel technician but was encouraged to give truck driving a chance instead.

 “I chose Schneider after I graduated from driving school because out of the six recruiters from various carriers, there was only one that showed enough respect to talk with me because of my young age,” Matt said.
 “And that recruiter was from Schneider.”